autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 ### Unbonding

 Stake is unbonded from a validator through an unbonding operation.
-Unbonding is subject to an [unbonding period](/architecture/staking/#unbondingperiod) during which it remains locked.
+Unbonding is subject to an [unbonding period](/concepts/staking/#unbondingperiod) during which it remains locked.
 The unbonding period applies irrespective of whether the nominated validator is a member of the consensus committee or not.

 Unbonding is triggered by a staker submitting an `unbond()` transaction.
 Unbonding can begin as soon as the unbond transaction request has been finalised.
 On processing the transaction the bonded stake token moves from `bonded` to the intermediate state of `unbonding`.
 The stake is still locked during the unbonding period.
 The unbonding request is captured and tracked in memory and the staking transition is applied at the end of the epoch in which the unbonding period expires: unbonding is applied, reducing the validator’s bonded stake amount and so applying the voting power change to the validator.

-Example: Alice sends `unbond()` tx at time `T`, a block in an epoch.
+Example: Alice sends an `unbond()` tx at time `T`, a block in an epoch.
 Liquid Newton is burned at `T` and unbonding begins in the next block, `T+1`.
 The unbonding request is tracked in memory for application at the end of the epoch in which the unbonding period falls.
 At this point, the validator's bonded stake is reduced and Newton is unlocked and redeemed to Alice.
 Actual unbonding is then executed at `T+1` + `unbondingPeriod` + remainder of the epoch in which the `unbondingPeriod` expires.

 ## Slashing